 Water & Sewer Payments

 Water & Sewer BillingEvery customer of the water and sewer system receives a bill every 3 months.
-These bills are in envelope form on white stock and are sent to each customer via first class bulk mail.
+These are in envelope form on white stock and are sent to each customer via first class bulk mail.
 A return envelope is provided and payments are due usually by the 24th through the 28th of the month received.

 Late PaymentsIf payment is not received by the due date, it is considered late and a 5% penalty is automatically applied.
 If payment is not received, a shut off order may be issued and representatives from the water and sewer department visit the customer and a notice of service termination is left at the door.
 In order to have your service reinstated, the Macomb Township Treasurer must receive full payment including a $25 turn on fee in cash form.
 Once payment is received, then the service will be reinstated with the presence of the customer to assure there are no leaks in the building.